geostyler/geostyler/src/context/GeoStylerContext/GeoStylerContext.example.md

 #### Example

 Provide static component props.
 Here, we globally define the rendererType to use OpenLayers for rendering.
+And the unsupportedProperties.
+Usually you would use `unsupportedProperties` from a style parser like.

 ```jsx
 import * as React from 'react';